 This tomahawk could be a good solution for those who are camping and need to split their kindling, or for those who are in need of a quality survival tool.
 It is durable, highly reliable, and it is relatively small and easy to carry compared with other tools of the same caliber.
 It could be a good tactical tomahawk to bring home.

 SOG is known for making quality knives and tools of many different styles, including tomahawks.
 This SOG tomahawk is certainly one of the most popular options on the market, and it is one of the best, which is why it makes this list.

 This stainless steel tool can work well for hiking and hunting, survival needs, tactical use, and for just about any outdoor use imaginable.
 It can work just as well for breaching, chopping, camping, and more.
 The heavy-duty axe also comes with a ballistic nylon sheath, which makes it easy to carry with the rest of your equipment.

-Elements that help to make this one of the top tomahawks on the market for 2019 is the fact that it has both a hammer edge and a piercing spike, along with the blade.
+Elements that help to make this one of the top tomahawks on the market is the fact that it has both a hammer edge and a piercing spike, along with the blade.
 SOG is a trusted company in this field, and they will consider repairs and replacements for items they offer, as long as they have been properly maintained.